-The bill was introduced by the House Committee on Children and Seniors at the request of the Kansas Department of Health and Environment (KDHE).
-In the House Committee hearing, a KDHE representative and a private individual testified in support of the bill.
-The KDHE representative stated the proposed changes are necessary to comply with new requirements for states found in the CCDF Reauthorization but, more importantly, the background check requirements are protections intended to reduce the risk of abuse or neglect to children while in regulated, out of home child care settings.
-The KDHE representative stated KDHE and DCF are working jointly on mutual aspects of the Reauthorization, including this legislation.
-The KDHE representative requested an amendment to the bill to include a conviction of arson in the list of prohibitions.
-The private individual stated the new background check procedures required by the Reauthorization would provide parents with peace of mind that anyone with contact with their child in a licensed or exempt child care setting has been carefully vetted in Kansas and nationwide.
-She noted this is especially metropolitan area important in the straddling the Kansas/Missouri state line to prevent a child care provider placed on the child who has been abuse and neglect/prohibited provider registry or has been shut down, from moving across the state line and reopening a child care facility or home.
-Written-only proponent testimony was provided by Child Care Aware of Kansas, DCF, and Kansas Action for Children.
+The bill was introduced by the Senate Committee on Public Health and Welfare.
+In the Senate Committee hearing, Senator Taylor and a Kansas Department of Health and Environment (KDHE) representative testified in support of the bill.
+The KDHE representative stated the proposed changes are necessary to comply with new requirements for states found in the CCDF Reauthorization but, more importantly, the background check requirements are protections intended to reduce the risk of abuse or neglect to children while in regulated, out-of-home child care settings.
+The KDHE representative stated KDHE and DCF are working jointly on mutual aspects of the CCDF Reauthorization, including this The KDHE representative requested legislation. an amendment to the bill to include a conviction of arson in the list of prohibitions.
+Written-only proponent testimony was provided by Bokeh Development, LLC; Child Advocacy Center of Sedgwick County; Child Care Aware of Kansas; DCF; Hutton and Hutton Law Firm, LLC; Kansas Action for Children; Kansas State Alliance of YMCAs; and two private citizens.